dennisbirch/DBBuilder/README.markdown

 You can configure all three properties individually, or with a call to the DBManager class's `-configureWithFilePath:classPrefix:idColumnName:` method.

+You can return a DBManager instance to its non-configured state using the `reset` method.
+This can be useful for instances where you want to change the file backing the default manager.
+After using the reset method you would need to reinitialize the DBManager as described above.

 ###Creating a database
 You create a database with DBBuilder with an instance of DBManager.
 It is encouraged to use its `+defaultManager` convenience method to create a singleton instance.
 After configuring the manager as described above, you call the manager's `-database` method to obtain a reference to an _FMDatabase_ instance.
 After that minimal setup you can begin initializing instances of your DBTableRepresentation subclasses to perform CRUD operations.